zerodha/dungbeetle/README.md

 ```

 ##### rqlite
 If the results backend is rqlite, the results are written into tables named after the job IDs.
-For cache expiries, a ttl mechanism implemented in the backend.
+For result cache expiries, a simple in-memory TTL mechanism implemented in the backend.
+Do note that, for now, if the application is restarted, the TTL is lost and the results may never be removed.

 ## Installation
 ### 1) Install